-- The financial statements and notes, as set out on pages 6 to 20, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - a. comply with Australian Accounting Standards Simplified Disclosure Standard; and - b. give a true and fair view of the financial position as at 31 December 2021 and of the performance for the year ended on that date of the Company.
+- The financial statements and notes, as set out on pages 6 to 21, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - a. comply with Australian Accounting Standards Simplified Disclosure Standard; and - give a true and fair view of the financial position as at 31 December 2022 and of the performance for the year ended on that date of the Company. - In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.